Vyral/base-template/_posts/2018-12-11-decembers-real-estate-market-update.md

 If you’re a seller, know that there’s less inventory currently.
 We’ll see more inventory after the new year, but there will also be more competition with other sellers.

-Our months of supply is at 3.1, which means that if no new listings were to come on the market, inventory would run out in 3.1 months.
-The listing success rate is at 78.1%, which means 21.9% of homes are unsuccessfully sold.
+Our month's of supply is at 3.1, which means that if no new listings were to come on the market, inventory would run out in 3.1 months.
+The listing success rate is at 78.1%, which means 21.9% of homes go unsold.
 If you or someone you know wants to sell a home quickly, **we have investors who can buy homes within 24 hours.** We can get you in touch with one if you’re interested.&nbsp;

 I’d like to thank all of you for watching my show throughout the last year.
 I’m also extremely thankful for those I’ve done business with; without our magnificent clients and vendors, we wouldn’t have the success we enjoy today.
 Next year will be my 33rd year as a Realtor here in the Valley of the Sun, and I’ve enjoyed my time helping our community to buy and sell homes.
 Thank you again, and I hope you have a happy holiday season and a fantastic new year.